Akriti96/Power-BI/Spoify Sales Analysis/readme.md

       - Purpose: Compare top-performing cities based on the selected KPI.
       - Sorted: Descending order by selected measure.
       - Dynamic: Interacts with slicers/filters and responds to the KPI selector.
+# 2. Sales Trend Over Time
+  - Area Chart – Trend by Day
+    - Purpose: Show the daily trend of the selected measure (e.g., daily Net Sales or daily Repeat Customers).
+    - Interactivity: Changes dynamically based on the selected measure.
+  - Bar Chart or Line Chart – Trend by Hour
+    - Purpose: Display sales or customer activity by hour of the day (e.g., 0–23 hrs), revealing peak activity periods.
+    - Use Case: Helps understand time-of-day behavior, useful for marketing or operational timing decisions.
+# 3. Gateway Payment Method
+  - Identify the most and least used payment methods.
+  - Detect customer preferences across regions or campaigns.

+# 4. Product Type
+- Determine which product types generate the highest revenue and order volume.
+- Understand how customer engagement varies across different product categories.

+- Provide a dedicated page to display transaction-level or detailed data.
+- Allow users to drill through from summary visuals (like charts and KPIs) to see underlying records.
+- Enable users to explore data at a granular level, such as individual orders, customers, or product types.
+- Help explain summary trends and validate aggregated metrics with raw data.